Tom Simpson, Garden Designer

 Award-winning garden designer Tom Simpson is designing the Cancer Research UK Legacy Garden.

-The garden will be at the RHS Hampton Court Palace Garden Festival taking place on 6-12 July 2020.
+The garden will be at the RHS Hampton Court Palace Garden Festival taking place in the future.

 It tells the story of how our supporters and researchers pledge to beat cancer for future generations.

 - Harden off half-hardy plants by leaving them outside during the day and bringing them back in a night

 - Trim lavender plants, cutting off old flowerheads and about an inch of this year’s growth

 - Look after finished spring bulbs for next year – resist the temptation to cut back their dead leaves and add liquid fertiliser around the clumps for a better display next year

 - Time to water – best water early in the morning or later in the evening